-All kits and monolights (1 strobe – not in a kit) will come with their own sync cables.
+All kits and strobes will come with their own sync cables, expect for the Profoto exceptions listed above.
 So long as you have a PC-in port on your camera, you will be able to fire the strobe right out of the bag with the included sync cable.

 PC, or Prontor/Compur, ports are standard 3.5mm electrical ports that have been used on cameras for generations.
 They can sometimes be found on flash guns (especially Nikon).
 Simply put, they sync your shutter to the light it is connected to.

 Don’t have a PC-in port or don’t want to use a long cable?
-Rent extra radios and short sync cables to go with them.
-Pocket Wizards will connect to your camera via the hotshoe, which almost every camera has.
+Rent 2 radios and a sync cable to go with them.
+1 Pocket Wizard will connect to your camera via the hotshoe, which almost every camera has.
 The other Pocket Wizard connects to the strobe/flash via a small sync cable.